NYU-DiffusionMRI/SMI/README.md

 This MATLAB toolbox contains all necessary functions for parameter estimation of the Standard Model of diffusion in white matter

 ## SMI input data
-This implementation of the SM supports as input a 4D array of diffusion data (3D spatial arrangement of voxels and diffusion measurements along 4th dimention).
+This implementation of the SM supports as input a 4D array of diffusion-weighted data (3D spatial arrangement of voxels and diffusion measurements along 4th dimention).
 Measurements can have varying:
 - b-values (b)
 - b-tensor shapes (β)
 - echo times (TE)